jaantollander/masters-thesis/content/30_methods.md

 OSS jobstats:
 : `lctl get_param obdfilter.*.jobstats`

-These commands fetch the values and prints them in a text format.
+These commands fetch the values and print them in a text format.
 We can parse the output into a data structure for further processing using regular expressions.
 The output for all targets on the same server is concatenated into a single output.
 The raw output for each target is formatted as below.